pivoshenko/uv-plugin-up/CONTRIBUTING.md

 ### Local Development

-First, fork the `uv-plugin-up` repository and clone it locally to make pull requests against the project.
+First, fork the `uv-upsync` repository and clone it locally to make pull requests against the project.

 If you're new to `git` and pull request-based development, GitHub offers a helpful [guide](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).